MicrosoftDocs/win32/desktop-src/WMP/controls-currentpositiontimecode.md

 SMPTE time code provides a standard way of identifying an individual video frame, which is useful for synchronizing playback.
 If a digital media file supports SMPTE time code, Windows Media Player can retrieve the current time code position information or seek to a video frame identified by a particular time code **String**.

-SMPTE time code identifies a particular frame by the number of hours, minutes, seconds, and frames that separate it from a particular reference frame—the frame designated as time zero.
+SMPTE time code identifies a particular frame by the number of hours, minutes, seconds, and frames that separate it from a particular reference frame the frame designated as time zero.
 Usually the time zero frame is the start of the file and a particular SMPTE time code value represents the elapsed time since the start of the file.

 The time code **String** is in the format \[*range*\]*hh*:*mm*:*ss*.*ff* where \[*range*\] represents the range, *hh* represents hours, *mm* represents minutes, *ss* represents seconds, and *ff* represents frames.
 When specifying a value using **currentPositionTimecode**, you must include all eight digits using zeros as placeholders.